minvws/nl-covid19-coronacheck-app-coordination/docs/data-structures-overview.md

 }
 ```

+Field details:
-Remark on completedByMedicalStatement field: If known at the provider, mark this vaccination as 'considered complete' (e.g. last in a batch, or *doctor*-based 'this is sufficient for this person' declaration.
+* `completedByMedicalStatement`: If known at the provider, mark this vaccination as 'considered complete' (e.g. last in a batch, or *doctor*-based 'this is sufficient for this person' declaration.
 If unknown, leave this field out instead of using false.
+* `completedByPersonalStatement`: This is the self-declared version of the completed statement.
+If a user has indicated that they only need 1 shot because they recently had covid, use this boolean instead of the medical boolean.
+In business rules we can then make the distinction whether or not to allow this based on policy.

 Authorative Data sources
 * hpkCode from the accepted list available on [https://hpkcode.nl/](https://hpkcode.nl/).